-Save HTML ? x
+Save HTML 8 ×

 Folder:

-S:N

-Template

-s:\common\Html\Default.htm

-Images Format: JPG ▼ Scale: 100% ▲ Include memo text Include memo text Image: Constraint of the state of
+Images Format: JPG Scale: 100% Include memo text Include memo text Image: Construction of the state o

-Image quality Quality: 85% - Anti-alias (smooth) V Include links Diagrams (as web pages) Web URLs Documents
+Image quality Quality: 85% - Anti-alias (smooth) V Image background Color: Include links

-Image background Color: File extension: htm -
+OK Cancel

 Folder

 Select a folder where generated files should be stored.
 Multiple files will be generated in this folder so it is best to select a new folder or an existing empty folder.
 The files that are generated are named for the diagram file for which they correspond.
 For example, if you open MYFILE.EDG and save it as HTML, the generated files might be MYFILE.HTM for the web page and MYFILE.JPG for the image.